mbrown1413/BurrTools-notes/assembly.md

 * [`betterParams()`](burr-tools/src/lib/assembler_1.cpp#L1096)

 Most of the interesting logic is in `iterative()`.
 The whole method is one big loop executing tasks in a task stack.
-To sumarize it:
+Its general struture looks like this:

 ```cpp
 // (initialization done on class init)